Honduras San Jacinto

 Tasting notes: Mayan Chocolate | Clementine | Black Cherry

-We recently launched a micro-financing project to connect our coffee community in Canada with Doña Isaura’s farm in Honduras.
-This means $1 from every pound of wholesale San Jacinto sold, and $1 from every retail back of San Jacinto sold (or $1 per half pound) will be put towards building raised coffee drying beds on the farm.
+We recently launched a micro-financing project to connect our coffee community in Canada with Doña Isaura’s farm in Honduras which wrapped up at the end of February 2019—thank you to everyone who purchased this coffee during that time and supported this initiative.
+This meant that $1 from every pound of wholesale San Jacinto sold, and $1 from every retail back of San Jacinto sold (or $1 per half pound) was put towards building raised coffee drying beds on the farm.

 Oftentimes, increased quality in the cup leads to an increased premium for coffee producers.
 Raised beds, coupled with longer drying times, are a cost-effective and low impact way to hopefully improve quality.
 In life, as in coffee, there are no guarantees but we hope this can be the first step of many alongside Doña Isaura.